kashisht94/FIFA-Player-Position-Profiler/README.md

 # FIFA-Player-Position-Profiler
-Project Goal: Predicting the most suitable position for a player on the field based on their attributes and playing style.
+Project Goal: Predicting the most suitable position for a player on the field based on their attributes and playing style using FIFA 21 dataset consisting of 180K records.

 **Dataset Information**